First Biomedical Vacation Scholarship programme is up and running

 - up to £500 towards materials and equipment costs.

-Dr, Goylette Chami, Associate Professor at the Big Data Institute, Nuffield Department of Population Health, at the University of Oxford, said: “I became involved as I find it rewarding to mentor budding researchers and see their excitement develop into real career trajectories.
+Dr Goylette Chami, Associate Professor at the Big Data Institute, Nuffield Department of Population Health, at the University of Oxford, says: “I became involved as I find it rewarding to mentor budding researchers and see their excitement develop into real career trajectories.
 This scheme gives undergraduates a taster of health data science, what it is like to work in a team, and how research can make a real impact on society.”

-Dona Reddiar, HDR UK Doctoral and Internship Programme Manager, said: “Our incoming interns’ passion for helping to improve people’s health and their curiosity about how health data science can contribute to this has been abundantly clear in their applications.
+Dona Reddiar, HDR UK Doctoral and Internship Programme Manager, says: “Our incoming interns’ passion for helping to improve people’s health and their curiosity about how health data science can contribute to this has been abundantly clear in their applications.

 “We look forward to hosting them and hopefully inspiring them to contribute to this new and exciting field in their future careers.”